Top of page

-African American Studies @ WFU
+African American and African Studies @ WFU

 “I speak to the Black experience, but I am always talking about the human condition – about what we can endure, dream, fail at, and still survive.”